Here are some of our most frequently asked questions (FAQ) for livestock.

 13. I have an animal emergency; what do I do?

 A: If your animal is sick, you should contact your veterinarian (see question #1).
 If your animal is stuck in the mud, cast in a stall, stuck in a creek, etc., and you are unable to get it up; and/or their life is in danger, you can call emergency services at 9-1-1.
-Stokes County is a member of the Piedmont Emergency Animal Response Team (PE-ART) response area and trained volunteers may be able to assist you via phone and/or in-person.
+Ask them to connect you with Forsyth Emergency Management and/or the Piedmont Emergency Animal Response Team (PE-ART).
+Trained volunteers may be able to assist you via phone and/or in-person.
 There is also an Animal Emergency Response Manual that lists other animal response teams, and shares some basic animal rescue techniques.
+If you need to rent our cattle chute and/or panels for an emergency, you can try email awbowman@ncsu.edu and put Emergency in the subject, but you can also contact PE-ART.

 14. What fertilizer should I put out?